Stained Glass - Table of Contents

 Catspaw

 A surface texture resulting from the chilling of hot glass on a cool table.
-The appearance is likened to the paw prints of a cat.
+The texture is in the table, not on the roller.

 Transparent and available in many colors, it is often used for backgrounds or special effects.